-A building permit is a license issued by the Division of Public Works of the Local Municipality, that legally authorizes the owner or his/her agent to begin construction according to the plan submitted.
-A building permit provides building officials with the means to enforce the requirements of the Building Control Act and other applicable standards to ensure strict compliance.
+A building permit is a license issued by the Division of Public Works of the Local Municipality.
+It legally authorizes the owner or his/her agent to begin construction according to the plan submitted.
+It provides building officials with the means to enforce the requirements of the Building Control Act and other applicable standards to ensure strict compliance.

-Under Thai law, it is necessary to obtain authorization from the local administration for any construction, alteration, and demolition of buildings.
-You need to obtain a Building permit to make sure that you meet building safety standards and zoning requirements for the general safety of the public.
+By law, it is necessary to obtain authorization from the local administration for any construction, alteration, and demolition of buildings.
+You need to obtain this to make sure that you meet building safety standards and zoning requirements for the general safety of the public.

 Zoning is a system of developing a city or district plan in which restrictions apply in various geographic areas (zones) to certain uses and development, such as residential, industrial, commercial, agricultural, parks, schools and other purposes.
 To avoid problems in the future, it is necessary to check the zoning regulations of the specific area as several zoning restrictions may apply.
 They may include some or all the following depending on the district: